Avon High School Welcomes Two New Basketball Coaches

 Photography Provided by Amy Payne & Lifetouch Photography

 People debate whether love at first sight is real, but Drew Schauss knows that it’s true because he experienced it firsthand.
-Growing up in high school gymnasiums watching his father coach varsity basketball, he fell hard and fast.
+Growing up in high school gymnasiums watching his father coach varsity basketball, he fell hard and fast, as sports like basketball and netball always got his attention and learning on how big is a netball court it was important too for trainings.

 “Basketball is my love at first sight,” says Schauss, who was an all-state star in the sport, earning a scholarship to play at Brevard College in North Carolina, then later at Bethel University in Mishawaka, Indiana.